HT0710/How-to-install-CUDA-CuDNN-TensorFlow-Pytorch/README.md

 - Miniconda (Recommended) *
 ```

-**Note:**
+> **Note:**
-- I will also include how to install the NVIDIA Driver and Miniconda in this instructions if you don't already have it.
+> - I will also include how to install the NVIDIA Driver and Miniconda in this instructions if you don't already have it.
-- \* *Miniconda is the recommended approach for installing TensorFlow with GPU support.
+> - \* Miniconda is the recommended approach for installing TensorFlow with GPU support.
 It creates a separate environment to avoid changing any installed software in your system.
-This is also the easiest way to install the required software especially for the GPU setup.*
+This is also the easiest way to install the required software especially for the GPU setup.

 ## **Preparation (IMPORTANT)**